AlexZades/Horizon-Lab/README.md

    ```
 4. Open [http://localhost:3000](http://localhost:3000) in your browser.
 You're good to go!

-### Option 2: Running with Docker (Recommended for production)
+### Option 2: Running with Docker (Recommended)

-If you just want to get it running 24/7 on your home server, Docker is the way to go.
-We've included everything you need.
+If you dont plan to edit the software itself just install the docker container,

 1. **Start the container**:
    ```bash